wunderbao/interactive-flowchart/public/intro.md

 # Credits

-This flowchart project was created as part of the class “What next?
-Mapping and narrating personal dilemmas through interactive flowcharts” taught at [Fachhochschule Potsdam](https://fh-potsdam.de/).
+This flowchart project was created using the [Interactive Flowchart template](https://github.com/uclab-potsdam/interactive-flowchart).